-9.6 Additional resources for physical restraint
+9.6 Additional resources for restrictive practices

-More information and resources related to physical restraint are available at www.health.gov.au and in QI Program Manual 3.0 - Part B.
+More information and resources related to restrictive practices are available at www.health.gov.au and in QI Program Manual 4.0 - Part B.

-10.0 Unplanned weight loss - significant
+10 Unplanned weight loss - significant

 Unplanned weight loss is the result of deficiency in a person's dietary intake relative to their needs and may be a symptom or consequence of disease.
 The unplanned weight loss quality indicator is reported against: